benjamin-Ndugga/LogAnalysis/README.md

 # LogAnalysis

-[Real-Time HTTP Traffic Analysis ](./src/com/ben/mscit) - A demostration on how streamed data continuously computes trends as it happens.
+[Real-Time HTTP Traffic Analysis ](./src/com/ben/mscit) - A demonstration on how streamed data continuously computes trends as it happens.
 Looking at events in last 5 Minutes and sliding by 10 secs, computes the total number of requests per module, response code count, average response times , upstream server hit count.
 This then saves the results to an IMDG.
 There are lines of code that specify where the results can be wrtiten  with a terminal function `drainTo`.
 You can change this to see the results by tailing the output file.

 Each module has been deployed on clusters 1 and 2, the application records the number of each cluster is taking in the given time window.